guereslib/Reproducible-Research-Things/Step2Naming.md

 Some characters may have special meaning to the operating system so avoid using these characters when you are naming files.
 These characters include the following: / \ " ' * ; - ? [ ] ( ) ~ ! $ { } &lt > # @ & | space tab newline https://www.ibm.com/support/knowledgecenter/en/ssw_aix_71/com.ibm.aix.osdevice/filename_conv.htm
 ---
 ### Beginner
 Let's look at some easy naming convention for your data files and documents.
 Any dates are best stored with YYYY-MM-DD.
 Try to avoid spaces in your file names
 ---
+### Intermediate
+Make sure you follow 13 Rules for file naming conventions  https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions
+---
 ### Advanced
 Do you have a policy in your team around naming conventions?
 If not, this is a great way of getting everyone on the same page